KeepKindling/food4family/README.md

 ## Credits
 Massive thankyou to Tutor Oisin for helping me figure out how to alter the allauth form using inheritance and overriding and Tutor Martin for helping me change my landing page and redirecting the landing page to register page
+My mentor Brian for insight and support
+The slack community for ongoing helpful discussions